Obecalp/HLA-EPregistry_download/README.md

 # Output

-A csv file dated is created containing all data required for HLA-EPI as update_date.csv.
+A csv file dated is created containing all data required for HLA-EPI as update_dd_mm_yyyy.csv.
 The format data is "HLA;allele;exposition;verification" for exemple C;0101;t;t

 For more clarity five more case are created, one for each website page concerned by HLA-EPI (ABC,DQ,DP,DR,interlocus).
 They contain:
 - The html page used to extract the data